Consent for work on ordinary watercourses

 How long does it take to get consent?

-You will receive a written decision within eight weeks from the date of receipt of the application.
+You will receive a written decision within eight weeks from the date of receipt of both the application and payment.
 Failure to provide all relevant information will result in an automatic refusal by the seventh week.
 You will then have to submit a new application.

 Can consent be refused?